henrywu2019/BentoML/docs/source/deployment/knative.rst

 Copy the following service definition into `service.yaml` and replace `{docker_username}` with your docker hub username.
-The Knative service is directing livenessProbe and readyinessProbe to the /healthz endpoint on BentoService.
+The Knative service is directing livenessProbe and readyinessProbe to the /healthz endpoint on MyModel.

 .. code-block:: yaml